akmorrow13/CompBIO_Seminar_2020/docs/tutorial/pypi.rst

 Uploading your package to PyPI
 ==============================

+Our ultimate goal is to upload our package so it can be used by anyone.
 The `Python Package Index (PyPI) <https://pypi.org/>`_ is a repository of software for Python.
 It contains numerous packages that can all be installed in the following format: